Introduction

 Getting Around

-Within the Kandy city center makes walking a viable option for many attractions.
+Within the Kandy city center, walking is a viable option for many attractions.
 For more distant sites, tuk-tuks provide convenient and affordable transportation.
 Negotiate the fare before setting off, or ask your accommodation to recommend reliable drivers.

-For day trips outside the city, consider hiring a car with driver or joining organized tours that combine multiple attractions.
-Public buses connect Kandy with nearby towns and villages but may be crowded and have limited schedules.
+For day trips outside the city, consider hiring a car with a driver or joining organized tours that combine multiple attractions.
+Public buses connect Kandy with nearby towns and villages, but they may be crowded and have limited schedules.

 Where to Stay

-Kandy offers accommodation options for every budget, from luxury hotels overlooking the lake to charming boutique properties and budget-friendly guesthouses.
+Kandy offers a range of accommodation options to suit every budget, from luxurious hotels overlooking the lake to charming boutique properties and budget-friendly guesthouses.
 Many colonial-era buildings have been converted into characterful hotels that blend historical charm with modern amenities.

-For the best experience, consider staying near Kandy Lake or in the leafy suburbs slightly removed from the city center, where you’ll enjoy cooler temperatures and peaceful surroundings while remaining within easy reach of major attractions.
+For the best experience, consider staying near Kandy Lake or in the leafy suburbs, which are slightly removed from the city center.
+This location offers cooler temperatures and peaceful surroundings, while remaining within easy reach of major attractions.

 FAQ